Synthetic ECG Signal Generation using Probabilistic Diffusion Models: Introduction

 \section{Introduction}

 Electrocardiogram (ECG) is the manifestation of the heart's rhythm and electrical activity.
-ECG monitoring is a painless, fast, non-invasive, and cheap procedure which can reveal a lot regarding the heart's health.
-Automatic ECG-based diagnosis is becoming increasingly more popular as it eliminates randomized human error, and can be readily available at the bedside using affordable wearable heart monitoring devices.
+ECG monitoring is a painless, fast, non-invasive, and cheap procedure which can reveal much regarding the heart's health.
+Automated ECG-based diagnosis is becoming increasingly more popular as it eliminates randomized human error and can be readily available at a patient's bedside using affordable wearable heart monitoring devices.
 Automatic ECG diagnosis models are usually deep learning models that classify patients' ECG signals according to the morphological pattern of the ECG \cite{saadatnejad2019lstm}.
 The datasets used for training these models are usually highly imbalanced, as normal beats are much more abundant than abnormal cases.
-Realistic synthetic ECG signals can augment real datasets, enriching them and enabling better class balance.
+Realistic synthetic\footnote{In this context \emph{synthetic beats} and \emph{generated beats} are the outputs of the generative models and used interchangeably.} ECG signals can augment real datasets, enriching them and enabling better class balance.
 Additionally, ECG data are considered private information, therefore their usage is highly regulated, whereas synthetic ECG signals can be used without any restriction.

-In general, there are several approaches to addressing imabalances in datasets.One approach is to use oversampling methods such as SMOTE \cite{chawla2002smote} to generate additional synthetic data.
+In general, there are several approaches to addressing imbalances in datasets.
+One approach is to use oversampling methods such as SMOTE \cite{chawla2002smote} to generate additional synthetic data.
 Other approaches to address the inadequacy of samples are to utilize new designs of loss functions such as focal loss \cite{lin2017focal} or using a new training scheme, e.g., few-shot training \cite{wang2020generalizing}.
 However, using deep generative algorithms such as Generative Adversarial Networks (GAN) \cite{goodfellow2014generative} and Variational Auto-Encoders (VAE) \cite{doersch2016tutorial} is becoming more popular (e.g. \cite{frid2018synthetic} and \cite{kuznetsov2020electrocardiogram}).